San Esteban de Nueva Tlaxcala: History

 The Tlaxcalans had been tasked by the Viceroy with helping "civilize" the Chichimeca people.
 Several hundred formerly-hostile Guachichils were resettled near San Esteban on lands given them as part of a peace agreement.
 By 1677, San Esteban claimed the Guachichil land as their own, declaring the descendants of the Guachichils as "pure Tlaxcalan."
 The population of San Estaban by then was 1,750.
-Throughout the more than 200 year history of San Esteban, the Tlaxcalans would claim and strive to maintain their ethnic purity, both out of pride and a desire to keep the privileges granted them in 1591.
+Throughout the more than 200 year history of San Esteban, the Tlaxcalans would strive to maintain their ethnic purity, both out of pride and a desire to keep the privileges granted them in 1591.
 They married mostly within their own community, and they retained their native language of Nahuatl, as witnessed by the large number of Nahuatl documents, especially wills, preserved from the 17th century.

 Tlaxcalan colonies

 San Esteban sent colonists to the nearby settlement of Parras in 1598 and in the 17th and 18th centuries sent colonists to a dozen other settlements menaced by hostile Indians.
 The contingents of Tlaxcalans sent to help defend these places and pacify the local Indians usually numbered 10 to 14 families.
 Thus, Tlaxcalans were widely distributed along the northeastern frontier of Mexico.
 The Spanish government provided the colonists with tools and seeds and sometimes paid them cash for their collaboration.
 Tlaxcalan colonists continued to have the privileges they enjoyed in San Esteban de Nueva Tlaxcala.